Abbas-Khann/Ethernaut-Challenges/04 Telephone/Telephone.md

 ```

-And there you have it!
-Easy peasy!!!
+And there you have it, Call the changeOwner function which and the if condition in the contract will be satisfied with the ownership transferred to your address.